migcm/nagios-check_curl/README.md

     -T Timeout (i)(default: 10sec)
     -O Output Driven Check - Page Should respond with \"Status: OK\" or otherwise -hc HTTP expected code (default: 200)
+	-tag Tag to identify the check in the return message

 ### Examples: